+44 2081 444 580

 Puerto Rico Sailing Holiday Tips

-For entry requirements on your yacht charter Puerto Rico, you will not need a passport if you are a US citizen - since Puerto Rico is a US territory, traveling there is just like any other state.
+For entry requirements on your yacht charter Puerto Rico, you will not need a passport if you are a US citizen, since Puerto Rico is a US territory, traveling there is just like any other state.
 All other nationalities need a visa to enter Puerto Rico.
 As a tourist, the standard 90-day non-immigrant visa is likely what you will need.
 Be sure to check with your charter broker for more detailed visa requirements.

-Alternatively, if you’d like - Yacht4Less can arrange your provisioning for you!
+Alternatively, if you’d like, Yacht4Less can arrange your provisioning for you!
 Then you can arrive at the marina with a fully stocked boat.

 Enquire with your charter broker for more details and pricing.